Quantum reverse hypercontractivity: its tensorization and application to strong converses: Introduction

 where the second line follows from the reverse hypercontractivity inequality, the third line follows from the fact that $T_t^{\otimes n}(f)$ takes values in $[0,1]$, and the last line follows from $\e^{-t}\ge 1-t$.
 Now using~\eqref{eq7} and~\eqref{eq6} in~\eqref{eq:nD-Tt-f}, using $\alpha_n(f)\leq \eps$ and optimizing over the choice of $t> 0$ we arrive at

 In the present work, we show that the above analysis can be carried over to the quantum setting.
 Let us explain the similarities with the classical case as well as difficulties we face in doing this.
 Firstly, a variational expression for the quantum relative entropy similar to~\eqref{eq5} is already known~\cite{Petz88}.
 Secondly, the semigroup~\eqref{eq:Tt-simple} is easily generalized to the generalized depolarizing semigroup in the quantum case.
 Thirdly, the reverse hypercontractivity inequality~\eqref{eq1} is derived in the quantum case from our theory of quantum reverse hypercontractivity as well as our quantum Stroock-Varopoulos inequality.
 However we need this inequality in its $n$-fold tensor product form, for which we use our tensorization-type result.
 Also, generalizing the computations in~\eqref{eq7} to the quantum case is straightforward.
-Nevertheless, we face a problem in the next step; The crucial identity~\eqref{eq:norm-0-ln} no longer holds in the non-commutative case.
-To get around this problem, instead of a variational formula similar to~\eqref{eq5}, we use our quantum reverse hypercontractivity inequality together with a variational formula for $p$-norms (obtained from the \emph{reverse H\"older inequality}).
+Nevertheless, we face a problem in the next step; The crucial identity~\eqref{eq:norm-0-ln} no longer holds in the non-commutative case. {Indeed, as far as we know, non-commutative $L_p$-norms do not possess a closed expression in the limit $p\to0$.} To get around this problem, instead of a variational formula similar to~\eqref{eq5}, we use our quantum reverse hypercontractivity inequality together with a variational formula for $p$-norms (obtained from the \emph{reverse H\"older inequality}).
 Then we derive an inequality of the form~\eqref{eq8} by taking an appropriate limit.

 Section~\ref{sec6} contains our results on applications of reverse hypercontractivity inequalities to strong converse of the quantum hypothesis testing as well as the classical-quantum channel coding problems.